What is a Sales Supervisor?

 - Customer information databases

-What education or degrees do I need to become a Sales Supervisor?
+What work experience do I need to become a Sales Supervisor?

 Below are examples of industries where Sales Supervisors work: